 - As a control-type node, the virtual node does not affect the data during flow operation and is only used for O&M control of downstream nodes.

-- When a virtual node is depended on by other nodes and its status is manually set to failure by the O&M personnel, its downstream nodes that have not yet run cannot be triggered.
+- When a virtual node depends on the other nodes and its status is manually set to failure by the O&M personnel, its downstream nodes that have not run yet, cannot be triggered.
 This prevents further propagation of erroneous upstream data during the O&M process.
 For more information, see the section on virtual nodes in Task type description.

-In summary, we recommend that you create a virtual node as the root node to control the whole flow when designing a flow.
+In a nutshell, we recommend that you create a virtual node as the root node to control the whole flow when designing a flow.

 Double-click the virtual node, and enter the node name “start”.